skypjack/entt/docs/md/meta.md

   entt::reflect<my_type>("reflected"_hs).dtor<&destroy>();
   ```

+  A function should neither delete nor explicitly invoke the destructor of a
+  given instance.

 * _Data members_.
 Both real data members of the underlying type and static and
   global variables, as well as constants of any kind, can be attached to a meta
   type.
 From a client's point of view, all the variables associated with the